ipwnponies/ipwnponies.github.io/_posts/2020-05-11-backdoor-roth.md

 The reason for all this paperwork is because Traditional IRAs allow both pre and post-tax contributions.
 When converting, you resolve tax obligations by paying the prorata tax on earnings.

-If you do not have anything in Traditional IRAs, then 100% of the value will be post-tax and these steps are trivial.
+If you did not have an existing Traditional IRAs, then 100% of the transferred value will be post-tax and these steps are actually quite trivial.
 Otherwise, you need to calculate gains and losses, as well as amount of conversion apportioned to pre-tax.